paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/React Deep Dive.md

 problem here is that
 Warning: Each child in a list should have a unique "key" prop

+key lets react figure out if
+- the todo has been updated
+- if its is deleted
+- it its been added
 ## React Keys
 ```jsx
 //// Keys in React [todo app] ////